HappySpring/Easy_NetCDF/Readme.md

     dim_varname   [cell, optional]: name of the variable defining the axis at each dimension.
           + by default, each axis is defined by a variable sharing the same name as the dimension.
-          + "dim_varname{1} = nan" indicates that the axis is not defined not defined by any variable in file.
+          + "`dim_varname{1} = nan` indicates that the axis is not defined by any variable in file.
 It will be defined as 1, 2, 3, ...
 Nx, where Nx is the length of the dimension.

 ##### OUTPUT:

      out_dim  : dimension info (e.g., longitude, latitude, if applicable)
-     data     : data extracted from the given netcdf file.
+     data     : data extracted from the given NetCDF file.

 ##### Example 1: Read SST from Dec 2001 to May 2003